 - Indirectly through a first-tier supplier working on behalf of National Highways as part of their extended supply chain

 - Directly through a contract with National Highways

 Indirect route – via our extended supply chain

 Most of the services and goods that we procure are provided by multi-disciplinary first-tier suppliers.
 First-tier suppliers supporting us in the delivery of our plans require their own supply chain to help them deliver this work.
-This working model provides opportunities for sub-contractors and sub-consultants to work indirectly on Highways England contracts as part of the extended supply chain.
+This working model provides opportunities for sub-contractors and sub-consultants to work indirectly on National Highways contracts as part of the extended supply chain.

 - Contracts finder website

 - New Civil Engineer, Construction News, Construction Enquirer or similar journals for schemes that have been recently awarded